Help reduce the risk of ill health due to cold weather this winter.

 - A parent or carer should not send a child to preschool if they are unwell.

 - If a child is unwell at preschool we would contact the parent or carer to pick them up as soon as possible.
 Please ensure contact details are kept up to date at all times.

 - Preschool have increased cleaning sessions, hand washing sessions and general deep cleaning of toys daily and an increase in available tissues .
-A new vacuum cleaner has been sourced and our antibacterial mechanical system within the preschool checked and maintained.

 - Deep Viral cleans are carried out every two weeks, with deep cleans every evening.

 The Graduation this year was a little bit different.
 Unfortunately parents were not allowed to attend the ceremony usually in the hall, show casing all they have learnt.